pamelatmasendeke-ai/Docs-samples/nodejs-docx-quickstart.md

 });
 ```

-Note the `HeadingLevel.HEADING_1` — using the library's built-in heading levels (rather than just bolding some text) is what makes the heading show up correctly in Word's navigation pane and in any table of contents you add later.
+Note the `HeadingLevel.HEADING_1` .
+Using the library's built-in heading levels (rather than just bolding some text) is what makes the heading show up correctly in Word's navigation pane and in any table of contents you add later.

 ## Step 4: Write it to disk